djokan/Travian-Bot/README.md

     "[vid]": {
       "id": [vid],
       "buildType": "[buildtype]"
+      "building": "[building_id]"
     }
   }

    [vid]: village id (can be obtained from link when village name on right side clicked.
 It is number and can be found after at newdid= in link.

-   [buildtype]: can be "resource"- build minimal level resource field which resource amount is minimal.
+   [buildtype]: can be "resource"- build minimal level resource field which resource amount is minimal. "building" builds building at field id given at "building" field."both" = builds both resource and building (effective only when roman)